Firebolt, the better Analytical Database in the Cloud Whitepaper

 Firebolt managed storage

-Firebolt’s managed storage layer leverages S3’s scalability, durability, security, cost-effectiveness, and high availability.
-However, the choice of S3 introduces challenges in the form of cold reads, request rate limits, and object immutability.
+Firebolt’s managed storage layer leverages Amazon S3’s scalability, durability, security, cost-effectiveness, and high availability.
+However, the choice of Amazon S3 introduces challenges in the form of cold reads, request rate limits, and object immutability.
 To work around these challenges, Firebolt adopted a multi-pronged approach which includes:

 1. Using tiered storage architecture: